Website loading time is crucial in determining whether visitors will stay on your website or abandon it.

 Furthermore, you should pay attention to your page speed load on mobile devices, as Google uses this version for indexing and ranking.

-Therefore, it’s essential to optimize your site’s loading time for a better user experience.
+Therefore, optimizing your site’s loading time for a better user experience is essential.

 How To Check Your Website Page Load Speed

 There is an easy way to check the speed of your website, and that is by using the Google PageSpeed Insights tool.

 This tool measures your site’s front-end performance and offers suggestions for improving it.